Proof Hashes

 Chain-Linked

 Each proof hash includes a reference to the previous proof hash.
-This creates a sequential chain where every delta is cryptographically tied to the one before it.
+This creates a sequential chain where every delta is tied to the one before it.
 You can't insert, remove, or reorder deltas without breaking the chain.

 proofHash₀ ← proofHash₁ ← proofHash₂ ← proofHash₃